Xilinx/Vitis_Libraries/L1/README.md

 'include' folder contains the definitions of all the functions in various hpp files

 'tests' folder has sub-folders named according to the function and the configuration it would run.
-Each individual folder has Makefiles and config files that would perform CSIM, CSYNTH, CO-SIM etc., of a given function.
+Each individual folder has Makefiles and config files that would perform CSIM, CSYNTH, CO-SIM etc., of the corresponding function in the example folder.

-'standalone_hls_axi_example' folder shows the example function that uses AXI interfaces to call xfOpenCV functions.

 ### Commands to run: